stat6250-s17/course-questions-wiki/week-05/README.md

 - Question (dlee117−stat6250): If I was missing the item name, what symbol would represent this missing value?
 - Question (kveng−stat6250): Why do the remaining variables are initialized to missing?
 - *Question* (lwang30-stat6250): What are the values of _N_ , _ERROR_ , and the remaining variables before the second observation starts to be read ?
+- Question (mcardoso3-stat6250):  Why are the values of the remaining variables at the start of the execution phase set to "missing"?

 [Course Textbook Chapter 6, Problem 5]